xuhaike/Bi-metric-search/readme.md

 Note that you need to first run `single-metric` to generate the groundtruth nearest neighbors for evaluating the recall rate, as in the current script.

-After that, you should be able to find the CSV results in `results` folder.
+After that, you should be able to find the CSV results in the `results` folder.
 The default script generates the results shown in Figure 1 of our paper.

 ## Citation